 The Motorola Moto G series has long been given the accolade as king of the affordable phone.
-For 2019, however, with a lot of competition hot on its heels - yes, Honor Play, we're looking at you - Motorola has diversified the G7 range more than ever before, with no less than four handsets available in the range (G7 Play, G7 Power, G7, G7 Plus).
-It's gunning for king, queen, prince, heck, even third removed cousin to the throne in its attempts to appeal to every possible avenue.
+Back in 2019, however, with a lot of competition hot on its heels - yes, Honor Play, we're looking at you - Motorola diversified the G7 range more than ever before, with no less than four handsets available (G7 Play, G7 Power, G7, G7 Plus).
+It's gunning for king, queen, prince, heck, even third-removed cousin to the throne in its attempts to appeal to every possible avenue.

 - 3.5mm headphones jack

 - Finishes: Deep Indigo, Viva Red

 - Rear-positioned fingerprint scanner

 - Water-repellent coating (not IP rated)

 - Measures: 157 x 75.3 x 8.3mm / Weighs: 176g

 At the beginning of its life, the G series was a small, plasticky little phone.
 But times have changed and Motorola has evolved.
 Indeed, the G7 Plus doesn't remotely resemble its years-old siblings, it's gunning for a much higher-placed design aesthetic to keep it competitive.